OUR MINISTRY AREAS INCLUDE

 The Chinese ministries of Tokyo Multiculturalh Church seeks to reach Chinese, Japanese, and the international community of Tokyo with the gospel.

-TMC is a church that celebrates the cultural diversity of the world’s largest mega-city by worshiping and obeying Jesus in a warm and welcoming multicultural setting.
+Tokyo Outreach is a church that celebrates the cultural diversity of the world’s largest mega-city by worshiping and obeying Jesus in a warm and welcoming multicultural setting.
 Their desire is to eventually have multiple language-specific departments (English, Japanese, Chinese (Mandarin and/or Cantonese), Tagalog, Portuguese, etc.).
-Both short and long-term workers are welcomed to work with TMC as they reach out to the many nations represented in Tokyo.
+Both short and long-term workers are welcomed to work with Tokyo Outreach as they reach out to the many nations represented in Tokyo.